m-miley/surfs_up/README.md

 ![Screen Shot 2022-05-20 at 12 23 38 PM](https://user-images.githubusercontent.com/100544761/169587873-68e2d8fd-5fea-4596-a0ff-687641405f99.png)

-Next, we look at average temperatures for the most active station 'USC00519281'.
+Next, we look at min, max, and average temperatures for the most active station 'USC00519281'.

 ![Screen Shot 2022-05-20 at 1 10 45 PM](https://user-images.githubusercontent.com/100544761/169588090-a4bf3eb2-25bc-4f91-a85a-f92a32fe125c.png)

-With a little more granularity, a histogram will provide us with more insight as to frequency of reported temps.
+With a little more granularity, a histogram will provide us with more insight about frequency of reported temps.

 ![Screen Shot 2022-05-20 at 1 12 12 PM](https://user-images.githubusercontent.com/100544761/169588257-929f57f7-73a3-4057-bcac-0b98f666ed78.png)

 ## Flask

-Using Flask, with multiple routes available, we created an active API for reviewing and retrieving data results.
+Using Flask, with multiple routes available, an API calls and displays results of analysis.

 **Welcome Page**